 Like any other, mentoring relationships take work.
 The Mentee is responsible for initiating the meetings with the Mentor and driving the conversation to cover what the Mentee wants to focus on.
 Prior to the kick-off, the Mentee should provide the mentor with their resume and brief personal history and give the Mentor an idea of what the Mentee wants to focus on.
-The first individual meeting between the Mentor and Mentee should include getting to know each other - career paths, professional goals, etc. The groundwork for the rest of the program should be laid out at the first meeting - how often to meet (we encourage at least once per month), time of day, how to communicate with each other and the specific goals and objectives of the Mentee by participating in the program.
+The first individual meeting between the Mentor and Mentee should include getting to know each other - career paths, professional goals, etc. The groundwork for the rest of the program should be laid out at the first meeting - how often to meet (we require at least three times throughout the program), time of day, how to communicate with each other and the specific goals and objectives of the Mentee by participating in the program.